 - Immediate relief, which includes distributing food, water, medicine, and hygiene supplies, and providing temporary shelter.

 - Long-term recovery, which includes rebuilding homes, schools, and medical facilities, removing debris, creating jobs, and providing mental health counseling.

 - Risk reduction and future resiliency, which includes planting trees, training first-responders, creating preparedness plans, and investing in the social sector.

 Length: 4 pages

 Recommendations: Download the checklist, then set aside 10 minutes to read through it.
 Think of the checklist as an idea generation tool, which will help you develop a disaster response strategy tailored to your company’s business strengths and attuned to your employee and customer interests.
 As you walk through the checklist, think about whom at your company should be part of your disaster response strategy.
-We recommend setting up a meeting with stakeholders inside your company to kickstart the planning process and create an action plan.
+We recommend setting up a meeting with relevant team members inside your company to kickstart the planning process and create an action plan.
 Share this resource with them and develop a working document that can be returned to in the wake of a disaster.